Skip to main content

 University of Utah Hospital

-• Katharine Clapham, MD is a distinguished Assistant Professor in the Division of Cardiovascular Medicine.
-She has an impressive academic background, including an A.B. in Biochemical Sciences from Harvard College (2008) and an M.D. from the Health Sciences and Technology joint MIT-Harvard program at Harvard Medical School.
+• Katharine Clapham, MD is an Assistant Professor in the Division of Cardiovascular Medicine.
+She obtained her A.B. in Biochemical Sciences from Harvard College (2008) and her M.D. from the Health Sciences and Technology joint MIT-Harvard program at Harvard Medical School.
 Dr. Clapham completed her residency in Internal Medicine at Massachusetts General Hospital in Boston, MA, in 2015, and her fellowship in Cardiovascular Disease at Yale New Haven Hospital in New Haven, CT, in 2018.

-While at Yale, Dr. Clapham developed a keen interest in pulmonary vascular disease while working in a vascular biology lab.
+While at Yale, Dr. Clapham developed a keen interest in pulmonary vascular disease during her work in a vascular biology lab.
 This led her to pursue further training via the Burke Advanced Fellowship in Pulmonary Heart Disease at Brigham and Women's Hospital in Boston, MA, which she successfully completed in 2022.

 Board Certification